 Pasteurization is a necessary part of handling most dairy products and processing facilities depend on the highest quality equipment to help eliminate harmful organisms.
-According to Cream of Creams, heat temperatures have to be applied to products just below the boiling point to get rid of certain bacteria and organisms, but to also help the products keep their shape and taste.
+According to Cream of Creams, heat temperatures have to be applied to products just below the boiling point to get rid of certain bacteria and organisms.
+This also helps products keep their shape and taste.

 Each dairy product requires a different heating temperature when pasteurized by the shell and tube heat exchanger.
 Specific heating equipment provides different temperature variations, and it’s necessary to know what heat exchanger is needed for each dairy product.

-As for pasteurization, there are two main reasons behind the process, which include making products that can be consumed by humans and to increase the quality of milk products, the source reported.
+As for pasteurization, there are two main reasons behind the process, which include making products that can be consumed by humans and to increase the quality of milk products.
 Certain products can spoil easier than others and shelf life can be as limited as seven days.